gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 InventoryClient inventoryClient;
 ```

-Next, update the `read(String id)` method at the comment `//TODO: Update the quantity for the product by calling the Inventory service` add the following:
+Next, update the `read(String id)` method at the comment `//TODO: Update the quantity for the product by calling the Inventory service` by adding the following:

 ```java
 product.setQuantity(inventoryClient.getInventoryStatus(product.getItemId()).getQuantity());